 Other medical waste treatment technologies

-There are some other options as well such as chemical treatment, and microwave technology.
+There are some alternative medical waste treatment technologies such as chemical treatment, and microwave technology.
 These are effective but not always efficient technologies and are not nearly as common as autoclave.
 Some older medical waste companies still use this technology as a legacy system, and some companies are utilizing tissue digesters and chemical treatment as a way to avoid the costs of shipping and processing via incineration.

 There are also some on-site treatment options and small autoclave systems for large and mid sized generators but these require hefty capital investment and have many healthcare systems are steering clear.
 Simply put they place all the risk on the generator, and the generator still needs to send treated medical waste off site.
 In theory these systems are designed with practicality in mind but fail to account for the many other variables involved in medical waste management.

-At the end of the day there are many viable means of destruction and as the medical waste industry matures companies are getting better at implementing renewable treatment technologies which is driving the cost down and reducing environmental impact.
+At the end of the day, understanding what happens to medical waste, including the landfill pros and cons, as well as the pros and cons of incineration and waste to energy, is crucial.
+There are many viable means of destruction and as the medical waste industry matures, companies are getting better at implementing renewable treatment technologies which is driving the cost down and reducing environmental impact.

 We would love to help you identify what treatment technology your current company is using or even discuss what we use here at United Medical Waste Management.